Why Did God Let Adam And Eve Be Tempted?

 The answer to this question is a matter of love.

-God desired an eternal relationship with humanity founded on mutual, unconditional love.
+God desired an eternal relationship with humanity, founded on mutual, unconditional love.
 This caliber of love emanates from the entwining of two wills.

-Compliance would have entwined their wills around his, a trait they would have passed on to us.
-Unfortunately for them and us, they chose noncompliance.
+Compliance would have entwined their wills with his, a trait they would have passed down to all future generations.